✨ Professional Resume Review | Get Yours Today | Certified Experts

 Degrees that might suit this role:

-The business world is one of the most exciting and complex industries to be involved in.
+The business world is one of the most exciting and complex industries in which to be involved.

 It has many exciting careers under its large umbrella.